ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 # Training/Testing - source code
 - Python files & Jupyter notebooks
     - All the source code files for training and evaluation are present under the folder **"/src_train_test"**
         - NOTE: There is no single executable file, as it is not an application development project.
 There are several files which are used for training and evaluation of deep-learning models.
-They have been included in this folder.
+They have been included in the said folder.
         - A description for all the files is provided in
             - **ReadMe.MD** file under the **"/src_train_test"** directory.
             - You may also check or download the descriptions via **"Files.xlsx"** in the same folder